 Rabbi Yeshua‘s Mosaic Judaism still had the Torah‘s centerpiece, the Temple with its ritual sacrifices.
 Rabbinic Judaism today no longer has the Temple sacrifices, so Jews today can no longer perform a third of God’s 613 mitzvot.

 We can imagine Moses walking into a Reform synagogue and introducing himself, “Shalom, I’m Moshe.
 Tell me, where are the homes of the twelve tribes?”
 And the answer might be, “Tribes?”
 Moses might ask him, “Where is the Temple?”
-And the answer might be, “The temple?
+And the answer might be, “Temple?
 This is our temple.”
 Moses might look around and try again, “Where do the priests sacrifice the animals?”
 And the answer might be, “Moshe, believe me, we have no priests in this temple.
 That would be the Catholics across the street.”
-And Moses would say, “No priests?
-No sacrifices?
-What kind of a Temple is this?”
-And the answer might be, “Jewish.”